What Are Other Causes Of Not Being Able To Choose Happiness?

 In Hardwiring Happiness, Hanson also says “We’re surrounded by opportunities — 10 seconds here or 20 seconds there — to just register useful experiences and learn from them.
 People don’t do that when they could.”
 Registering these fleeting experiences as happy ones proves to your brain you can choose happiness.

 Again, this is why a gratitude practice is important.
 Because you will actively seek the good things in your average, ordinary days.

-You can also rig things in the favor of seeing that happiness is a choice for you by taking actions in your life that is helpful to experiencing more positive emotions.
+You can also rig things in the favor of seeing that happiness is a choice for you by taking actions in your life that are helpful to experiencing more positive emotions.
 This can range from dancing in the kitchen to listening to happy music to playing with a pet.
 All these actions allow you to access feel-good emotions, right?

 Folks also tend to be happier when they feel accomplished.
 And when you’ve already decided you’re going to be happy, then you can put your attention on pursuing a goal that’s important to you.
-And accomplishing at least one important task each day can allow you to feel pride in your yourself.
+And accomplishing at least one important task each day can allow you to feel pride in yourself.

 Because how our mornings begin can set the tone for the whole day, getting up earlier helps set yourself up to begin the day on a positive note.